China tightens ban on 'non-essential' overseas travel as lockdown anger rises - KTVZ

 “Don’t go out unless necessary, don’t leave the country unless necessary, don’t be born unless necessary,” read one popular comment in reaction to the news on China’s Twitter-like platform Weibo.

-Others speculated the government might be cracking down on travel because more people are looking to escape as fears rise over new government enforced lockdowns — especially in the capital Beijing, where Covid cases are rising.
+Others speculated officials might be cracking down on travel because more people are looking to escape as fears rise over new government-enforced lockdowns — especially in the capital Beijing, where Covid cases are rising.
 These fears have only been exacerbated by the chaos and dysfunction that has engulfed locked-down cities such as Shanghai.

 “Those who want to flee from China are scared that people’s rights and dignity are nothing in the face of the government’s absolute power (amid the outbreak),” one Weibo comment read.